 To reduce this inefficiency and to improve environmental outcomes, it is critical that environmental approvals are embedded within and balanced against the broader objectives of strategic land use plans.

 In addition to these complexities and despite the best of intentions, the environmental approval process often fails to deliver good environmental outcomes.
 For example, recent issues regarding the categorisation of fill as waste is likely to limit recycling opportunities and therefore restrict positive environmental outcomes, whilst also adding significantly to the cost of new homes.

 UDIA will undertake a proactive approach and seek innovative solutions to issues and challenges faced by industry that deliver the best possible outcomes for the environment and our communities.

 The UDIA calls for:

-- The integration of State planning and environmental approvals processes to remove duplication and the imbedding of environmental approvals into strategic planning documents and structure planning to streamline the approvals process.
+- The integration of State planning and environmental approvals processes to remove duplication and inclusion of environmental approvals into strategic planning documents and structure planning to streamline the approvals process;

-- Environmental approvals and controls are thoughtfully considered and continually monitored to ensure the delivery of positive environmental outcomes.
+- Environmental approvals and controls that are thoughtfully considered and continually monitored to ensure the delivery of positive environmental outcomes;

-- Accurate and up to date environmental data is maintained and made publically available.
+- Accurate and up to date environmental data that is maintained and made publicly available;